navpil/navpil.github.io/art/power-cult-eng.md

 It’s not a coincidence that the symbol of Russia is a bear - the strongest predatory animal of the northern forests.

-War is an important part of the cult of power.
+War is an important part of the Cult of Power.
 Everything related to the army is adored.
 Russia sacralises the Second World War, and  instead of the European "never again", they "can do it again".
 They also call it differently - “Great Fatherland War” and start counting only since 1941, because otherwise they would have to accept Nazi-Soviet collaboration since 1939, which they are not willing to accept.
+Patriotism in russia is about being military stronger than any other nation, so that others are afraid of them ("чтоб боялись").

 Characteristic statements and memes: